School of Design

 Dear students, dear friends and colleagues,

-Hochschule Mainz, University of Applied Sciences, is looking forward very much to welcoming exchange students in the summer semester 2021.
+Hochschule Mainz, University of Applied Sciences, is looking forward very much to welcoming exchange students in the winter semester 2021.

 We know that a stay abroad during your studies is a "once-in-a-lifetime-opportunity" for you.
 Because of the curriculum it is often not possible to postpone it to the next semester.
 We believe that a foreign experience with "corona restrictions" is better than no experience abroad.

 So far, the corona crisis in Germany has been managed very well and students who have been with us during the summer semester were and are safe.
 We assume that this will be also the case in the future.